gxiaolab/mountainClimber/README.md

 # mountainClimber

-**Citation: Cass AA, Xiao X. "The landscape of alternative transcription start and polyadenylation sites in human tissues."
-JOURNAL, 2019**
+**Citation: Cass AA and Xiao X. (2019). mountainClimber identifies alternative transcription start and polyadenylation sites in RNA-Seq.
+Cell Systems**

 mountainClimber is a tool built for identifying alternative transcription start sites (ATS) and alternative polyadenylation sites (APA) from RNA-Seq by finding significant change points in read coverage.
-It is made up of three main steps, which can be used in isolation:
+It is made up of three main steps which can be used in isolation:
 1. mountainClimberTU: Call transcription units (TUs) de novo from RNA-Seq in each individual sample.
 2. mountainClimberCP: Identify change points throughout the entire TU of each individual sample.
 The premise of this approach is to identify significant change points in the the cumulative read sum (CRS) distribution as a function of position.
 It identifies the following change point types: DistalTSS, TandemTSS, DistalPolyA, TandemAPA, Junction, Exon, and Intron.
 3. mountainClimberRU: Calculate the relative usage of each TSS and poly(A) site in each TU.